manoelpqueiroz/galactipy/README.md

 ### :magic_wand: We Assemble the Tools to Ship, You Bring Your Code to Life

-- The boilerplate code
+- The boilerplate code provided with the template is already
-  is already
   100% covered
-  by unit tests
+  by unit tests;
-  so you can fully commit
+  you can dive in
-  to working on your project
-  instead of dealing
+  directly into
+  your project's implementation
+  without the hassle of
-  with test cases;
+  handling test cases;
 - Predefined CI/CD build workflow
   with [**GitLab CI**][ft25]
   and [**Github Actions**][ft26];